 Hair loss produced by maturing hairlines and receding hairlines (typically caused by male-pattern baldness) can look similar at first, making it difficult to distinguish which is causing your hair loss.

-While a receding hairline will have clumps of hair falling out when showering or styling, a growing hairline will have some hair loss.
-It's typical to lose 100 hairs per day, but you could be balding if you're losing more.
+It's typical to lose 100 hairs per day, but you could have a receding hairline if you're losing more.

-While everyone has a few tiny hairs in front of their hairline, a large amount of light, short hairs in front of your hairline could indicate that you're balding.
+While everyone has a few tiny hairs in front of their hairline, a large amount of light, short hairs in front of your hairline could indicate that you're receding.

 Balding is the next stage of hair loss after receding.
 This is far more noticeable than a mature hairline.
-Here are some indicators that you're going bald:
+Here are some indicators that you're going bald instead of maturing:

 - On the Norwood Scale, your hair pattern resembles stages four and upwards.

 - Male pattern baldness is a genetic condition.
 If you have a family history of baldness, you may be at risk.

 - In contrast to the V-shape of mature and receding hairlines, your hairline recedes in an M-shape.

 - Only the frontal region will be affected by a mature hairline.
 Balding causes the crown of the head to recede and to thin.